V-Rally 4: Reception

 V-Rally 4 received mixed to generally positive reviews.
 Aggregating review website GameRankings and Metacritic gave the PC version 80.00%, the Xbox One version 70.67% and 68/100, the PlayStation 4 version 58.50% and 58/100 and the Nintendo Switch version 62.50% and 51/100.

 PlayStation Official Magazine said that "the rally fundamentals are there, but so is a disappointingly shoddy career mode.
 Genre fans will find a lot to love, but this is far from taking pole position".
 Metro said it was "an unlikely sequel that ultimately struggles to find its place among today's line-up of more polished and more established alternatives".
 IGN summarised it as "an arcade racing game with some spectacular moments, whose roots are guiltily stuck in the past".
-4Players said "while Kylotonns rally games showed positive tendencies with the WRC series, this is a serious setback.
+4Players said "while Kylotonns rally games showed positive tendencies with the World Rally Championship series, this is a serious setback.
 This is a disappointing comeback for the franchise".